arsh747/SurvivalIO/README.md

 # Survival.io

-Part of the **MetaPlay: A Multi Game Offline Platform** — a fast-paced survival game focused on reflexes, resource management, and level progression.
+A fast-paced Unity survival game focused on reflexes, resource management, and level progression.

 ## Description
 A survival-style game where enemies spawn through a scripted spawn system (no AI pathing — this game does not use AI).
 The player must survive for a set amount of time; once the survival timer completes, a portal opens that takes the player to the next level.